Dominant Luka: Doncic, Slovenia headed to Tokyo Olympics

 Robin Benzing scored 13 points and Maodo Lo scored 10 for Germany, which is seeking its first Olympic men’s basketball medal.

-Germany will be in Group B at the Tokyo Games, facing either Serbia or Italy on July 25, Nigeria on July 28 and Australia on July 31.
+Germany will be in Group B at the Tokyo Games, facing Italy on July 25, Nigeria on July 28 and Australia on July 31.

 Anderson Varejao scored 14 points and Alex Garcia finished with 10 for Brazil.